evergreen-innovations/dlc-documentation/docs/_interface/01_intro.md

 classes: wide
 ---

-The Design Load Case (DLC) Generator tool supports the development of marine energy applications.
-The tool provides the data and the analysis to allow developers to obtain design load conditions, including 1- and 50-year sea states.
+The Design Load Case (DLC) Generator is geared towards marine energy design conditions.
+In essence, the tool is intended to help marine energy developer obtain design load conditions, including 1- and 50-year sea states.
 These return periods are requirements according to [{{site.doc-name}}]({{site.doc-link}}).

 {% include gallery layout="half"%}